jessepav/lacygoill-wiki-backup/vim/compiler.md

 Each line  in the output of  the compiler will  be matched against F₁,  then F₂, then F₃.
-Just because F₂ matches  a compiler's output line does NOT mean  that F₃ will be tried first  on the next line,  even if F₂  and F₃ are multi-line  formats using `%C` or `%Z`.
+Just because F₂ matches  a compiler's output line does NOT mean  that F₃ will be tried first on the next line, even if F₂ and F₃ are multiline formats using `%C` or `%Z`.

 ## Is the comparison case-sensitive?